 If verification results in a change in benefit level or termination, the change MUST be extended to all children in the household who were determined eligible by information that no longer supports the benefit level.
-If verification results in higher benefits (e.g., a child who is moved from the reduced-price to free category), this change is effective immediately and MUST be implemented no later than three operating days after verification.
-Parents should be notified through whatever channels the SFA uses to notify the household of approval for benefits.
-Verification of a household's income eligibility for free or reduced-price meals MUST result in one of the following:
+If verification results in higher benefits (e.g., a child who is moved from the reduced-

 - 1. No change in benefit level-The household's current documentation supports the level of benefits for which the household has been approved. - 2.
 Reduction in benefit level-The household's current documentation identifies income too high for the level of benefits for which the child has been approved.
 Therefore, the household's eligibility MUST be changed from free to reduced-price, free to full-price, or from reduced-price to full-price.
 Refer to Items G and H for additional procedures in this case. - 3.
 Increase in benefits level-The household's current documentation qualifies the household for free meals rather than reduced-price meals.
 Therefore, the household's eligibility MUST be changed from reduced-price to free meals. - 4.
-Termination of Benefits-Free or reduced-price benefits MUST be terminated for households that do not respond to verification efforts or whose current documentation does not support eligibility for either free or reduced-price meals.

-G. Verification Completion

-- 1. To continue the verification process subsequent to household notification, the LEA must either determine: - If the household submitted adequate information to complete its individual verification activity. - If follow-up with the household is needed.

-2. When the household does comply:
+Termination of Benefits-Free or reduced-price benefits MUST be terminated for households that do not respond to verification efforts or whose current documentation does not support eligibility for either free or reduced-price meals. - G. Verification Completion - 1.
+To continue the verification process subsequent to household notification, the LEA must either determine: - If the household submitted adequate information to complete its individual verification activity. - If follow-up with the household is needed. - 2.
+When the household does comply: - a.

-- a.
 If the household submits written evidence, review the document for the name, date, and amounts stated to determine if it is sufficient to determine total CURRENT income.
 If the written evidence is current and confirms the eligibility determination previously made, the verification requirement has been satisfied. - b.
 If the written evidence confirms a higher or lower income and changes the eligibility determination previously made, the verification requirement has been satisfied. - If written evidence confirms a higher income and benefits are reduced or terminated, procedures in Item H need to be implemented. - If written evidence confirms a lower income and benefits are increased, the household must be notified. - c.
 Complete the verification section at the bottom of each free and reduced-price meal application verified in order to document the verification process.
 NOTE: If this information is computer-generated, this step is not required.
-The entire verification process must be completed by November 15.

-3. When the household does not comply:
+The verification process must be completed by November 15. - 3.
+When the household does not comply: